Firm Profile > Teichmann International > Zurich, Switzerland

 Teichmann International > Firm Profile

-Teichmann International (Schweiz) AG is a law firm with offices in Zurich and St. Gallen, Switzerland.
+The firm: Teichmann International (Schweiz) AGis a law firm with offices in Zurich and St. Gallen, Switzerland.
 The firm is well equipped to advise and represent businesses and private clients in a discrete, trustworthy, and competent manner.
 We offer business consultancy, legal services, litigation, notarial services as well as legal advice in commercial and private decisions.

 One of our core competencies lies in compliance.
 The legal field of compliance is concerned with firms’ observance of regulations as well as the creation of organizational precautions that ensure compliance with legal and company-internal requirements.
 Compliance regulations represent a binding regulatory framework that employees must observe at all times.